 We all know that inactivity is dangerous for our health.
 Still, it’s easy to fall into a routine of thinking, “I’ll start tomorrow.”
 Our lives are busy, and it can be hard to find time to take care of ourselves.

 Why not commit to a fitness goal this month and be on your way to better health in retirement?
-Whether it is walking 10,000 steps per day, eating more fiber or just going up and down stairs more often, find something that works for you.
+Whether it is walking 10,000 steps per day (a handy smartwatch can help), eating more fiber or just going up and down stairs more often, find something that works for you.